Bokos-/portfolio/content/blog/necessary-react-libraries/index.en.md

 [CSS-in-JS](https://cssinjs.org/) - a similar library like _Styled Components_, we use it at work.

 [classnames](https://github.com/JedWatson/classnames) - I've put it in CSS category, but it's a utility that helps create class-names for components.
-It's one of my most favorite tool.
-I think the code is much more cleaner.
+It's one of my most favorite tools.
+I think the code is much cleaner.

 ```javascript
 classNames('foo', { bar: true }) // => result class name: 'foo bar'